HL7/smart-app-launch/spec/index.md

 * An app should NEVER store bearer tokens in cookies that are transmitted in the clear.

-* Apps should persist tokens and other sensitive data in app-specific storage locations only, not in system-wide-discoverable locations.
+* Apps should not persist tokens and other sensitive data in a way that allows unauthorized access.

 #### *SMART authorization sequence*